 Safer Routes to School and Safer Routes for Seniors - We applaud the fact that significant funds are reserved for safer routes to schools and safe routes to seniors.

-We request that specific funds be reserved for design modifications at W. 42nd Street at Eighth and Ninth Avenues, which are the two most dangerous intersections in New York and qualify for safe route to schools funds.
-We also request that additional funding be reserved for the Signal Division so that eight Split Phase signals can be installed on Ninth Avenue as part of the Hell's Kitchen Traffic Study to protect pedestrians from turning cars.
+- We request that specific funds be reserved for design modifications at W. 42nd Street at Eighth and Ninth Avenues, which are the two most dangerous intersections in New York and qualify for safe route to schools funds. - We also request that additional funding be reserved for the Signal Division so that eight Split Phase signals can be installed on Ninth Avenue as part of the Hell's Kitchen Traffic Study to protect pedestrians from turning cars. - The study of the option to build a contra bus lane on Dyer Avenue from West 42nd to West 41st Streets should be completed to make the intersection of Ninth Avenue and West 42nd Street less dangerous and congested.